itzg/docker-mc-backup/README.md

 The backup waits for the server to respond to a rcon "save-on" command before running the scripts.
 After, the `PRE_SAVE_ALL_SCRIPT` is run, followed by rcon "save-off" and "save-all" commands.
 The, the `PRE_BACKUP_SCRIPT` is run, followed by the backup process.
 Then, the `PRE_SAVE_ON_SCRIPT` is run, followed by a rcon "save-on" command.
 Finally, the `POST_BACKUP_SCRIPT` is run.

+`PRE_SAVE_ON_SCRIPT` and `POST_BACKUP_SCRIPT` are both passed the exit code of the backup as the first argument, and the path to a log of the backup tool's output as the second argument.
+This may be used to take different actions depending on whether or not the backup failed.

 Alternatively `PRE_SAVE_ALL_SCRIPT_FILE` `PRE_BACKUP_SCRIPT_FILE`, `PRE_SAVE_ON_SCRIPT_FILE`, and `POST_BACKUP_SCRIPT_FILE` may be set to the path of a script that has been mounted into the container.
 The file must be executable.

 Note that `*_FILE` variables will be overridden by their non-FILE versions if both are set.